 The most apparent problem of a hosted phone system is that you are reliant on an outside organization for your business’ telecommunications.
 Any changes to numbers, adding users or unifying your communications will need to be handled by your provider.

-The ability to customize features within a phone system can have a dramatic impact on a company’s appearance to the outside world, as customers who encounter a company’s phone system often use the experience as a reflection of company’s accessibility, effectiveness, and professionality.
+The ability to customize features within a phone system can have a dramatic impact on a company’s appearance to the outside world, as customers who encounter a company’s phone system often use the experience as a reflection of the company’s accessibility, effectiveness, and professionality.